-Of all my children, she is the one who has inherited a more complete package of my traits.
+Of all my children, she is the one who has inherited the more complete package of my traits.
 Her inquisitive nature, quick wit, vivid imagination, and impulsive leanings are a near match for mine, and something I began to notice when she was four.
 I knew then these were also the traits that would cause conflict between us later in life.

-We were living in northern Florida at the time and the summer heat had finally retreated for another year, giving way to pleasant fall evenings perfect for leisurely strolls through the neighborhood.
-Our house was in an older part of the city and our street wound its way by the St. Johns River.
+We were living in northern Florida at the time, and the summer heat had finally retreated for another year, giving way to pleasant fall evenings perfect for leisurely strolls through the neighborhood.
+Our house was in an older part of the city, and our street wound its way by the St. Johns River.
 There were places along the circle where friendly neighbors living on the river opened their docks for fishing or quiet evenings of watching the Manatee at play.

 She loved to walk with me around the neighborhood.
-It gave us a chance to talk about things that were on her mind, but mostly I think it was just so she could have some private time with me.
+It gave us a chance to talk about things that were on her mind, but mostly I think it was so that she could have some private time with me.
 She didn’t like the idea of her older sister or baby brother joining us on these walks.
 She saw this as our time and practically broke down in tears when others wanted to tag along.

 With dinner out of the way and dusk coming one evening, I called to her from the kitchen to ask if she wanted to join me on a quick trip around the circle.
 She came running from the family room, sliding across the kitchen floor in socks and stopping just before me.